wisp-lang/wisp/README.md

 If you noticed we passed a Javascript literal array as the first argument to '_.each'.
 You could just as well have passed in '{one: 1, two: 2, three: 3}' instead.

+You can access object methods and properties using the "." notation.

+    (console.log (.greet {greet: "hello"}))

+ie. If the first element of an expression starts with a ".", it's considered as a property of the second element, and the expresion evaluates to the property.

+You can also use the 'get' expression to access a property of an object.

+    (console.log (get "greet" {greet: "hello"}))
+    (console.log (get 1 [1, 2, 3]))

 The node server example in LispyScript.

     (var http (require "http"))